chirag127/BookmarkMind--AI-Powered-Chrome-Bookmark-Organizer/README.md

 **📱 Extension Demo:** Install the extension and try it with your own bookmarks!

+**📊 Analytics Dashboard:** Monitor your categorization performance, API usage, and folder consolidation metrics in real-time

 ## 🛠️ Tech Stack / Tools Used

 -   **🤖 AI Services:**